EASY INSTAGRAM TUTORIAL

 ●Select your handle.
 Some people think you should use the same name throughout your social media accounts.
 Others don’t.

 ●Add a profile photo.
 This is important.
 People want to see you.
-Personally, I consider accounts without a photo as not serious.
+Personally, I consider suspect accounts without a photo.

-●Compose your description.
+●Compose your profile description.
 I post my blogs with URLs, and include a live link to drive traffic to my Berkeley and Beyond website.
 Sometimes in my Instagram posts I tell readers to “click the link in bio for more information.”
-Note that you are only allowed one live link on Instagram, and also the total number of spaces is limited.
+Note that you are allowed only one live link on Instagram, and also the total number of spaces is limited.
 Include hashtags for your niche.
 For instance I use #travelwriter and #blogger.